Overview of the Splice Machine Native Spark DataSource

-This topic provides general information about the Splice Machine Native Spark DataSource (aka the Splice Machine Spark Adapter), in these subsections:
+This topic provides general information about the Splice Machine Native Spark DataSource, aka the Splice Machine Spark Adapter.

 The other topics in this chapter provide additional information about the Native Spark DataSource:

 - Native Spark DataSource API provides reference information for the Native Spark DataSource API methods.